-Our device needs to be able to effectively roll and withstand the 250lbs weight of our client for up to multiple hours at a time.
-The device should be able to conveniently fold or condense to be stowed in a reasonable manner.
-This device will be used approximately three to four times a year, the approximate number of times the client flies per year.
+Our device needs to be able to effectively roll and withstand the 250lbs weight of our client for multiple hours at a time.
+The device should be able to conveniently fold or condense to be stowed in flight.
+The device must be lightweight to enable ease of transportation during use.
+This device will be used approximately three to four times a year.